 Earth Hour is a very effective awareness raising tool to call the attention of the large public to climate change.
-This event became a major public conservation happening in the past years across the globe and proves that individuals have the power to change!
+This event became a major public conservation happening in the past years across the globe.
+It proves that individuals have the power to change!

-Our team at the European Wildernsss Society was wondering how the Earth Hour can actually benefit Europe’s wilderness.
-First of all we should look at Europe’s satellite image and we can easily recognise that the attempt to call people switching off their lights would not have an effect in wilderness areas.
-Large scale wilderness places, like the ones certified according to our standard, are the few locations where we – Europeans – can still enjoy real dark sky!
+Our team at the European Wildernsss Society was wondering how the Earth Hour can actually benefit Europe’s Wilderness.
+First of all we should look at Europe’s satellite image.
+We can easily recognise that the attempt to call people switching off their lights would not have an effect in Wilderness areas.
+Large scale Wilderness places, like the ones certified according to our standard, are the few locations where we – Europeans – can still enjoy real dark sky!
 The light pollution is minimal!

-But climate change is affecting wilderness areas as well.
-Habitats might change due to changing climatic conditions, new species will invade areas, and there might be more forest fires and extreme weather conditions.
-However wilderness areas, especially if they are large enough, might be more resilient to these effects.
+But climate change is affecting Wilderness areas as well.
+Habitats might change due to changing climatic conditions.
+Also new species will invade areas, and there might be more forest fires and extreme weather conditions.
+However Wilderness areas, especially if they are large enough, might be more resilient to these effects.

 Isn’t it bizarre to lobby for removing industrial scale logging from a protected area?
-We, conservation professionals, just got used to the term of paper parks, but the larger public, the non-professionals would surely be surprised to hear that protection must be enhanced in a protected area.
-But unfortunately many protected areas are only designated on paper, and are left without any effective means of actually accomplishing their ultimate goal: protecting biodiversity!
+We, conservation professionals, just got used to the term of paper parks.
+However, the larger public, the non-professionals would surely be surprised to hear that protection must be enhanced in a protected area.
+But unfortunately many protected areas only exist on paper.
+They are left without any effective means of actually accomplishing their ultimate goal: protecting biodiversity!